 Tutorials • DNS

-Setting Time To Live (TTL) for a DNS zone using WHM
+Setting the Time To Live (TTL) for a DNS zone using WHM

 Introduction

-- The Domain Name Service (DNS) service converts human-readable domain names (for example: example.com) to computer-readable IP addresses (for example: 192.0.32.10).
-DNS is based on the "DNS zones" that exist on the server. to convert the domain name to IP addresses.
+- The DNS (Domain Name Service) converts human-readable domain names (e.g., example.com) to computer-readable IP addresses (e.g., 192.0.32.10).
+DNS relies on "DNS zones" that exist on the server to convert domain names to IP addresses.

-- WHM offers the ability to set Time To Live (TTL) for a DNS zone through the functionalities DNS Functions.
+- WHM offers the ability to set Time To Live (TTL) for a DNS zone through the DNS Functions features.
 TTL specifies how long a DNS server caches a DNS record before requesting an update from the authoritative name server, measured in seconds.

-- WHM credentials.
-This data can be found in the management email of the reseller account or VPS with cPanel/WHM.
+- WHM login details.
+These can be found in the email with the management details of the reseller account or the VPS with cPanel/WHM.

 Steps

-- After logging in to the WHM panel on the left side of the page we will go to the section DNS Functions and we will click on Set Zone Time To Live (TTL).
-Alternatively, we can look for this menu using the search field in the upper left.
+- After logging into the WHM panel, on the left side of the page, we will go to the DNS Functions section and click on Set Zone Time To Live (TTL).
+Alternatively, we can search for this menu using the search field at the top left.

-- On the next page we will select the domain for which we want to make the changes.
-In the field New TTL: we will set the value TTL desired in seconds.
-If we use a DNS cluster (multiple nameservers synchronized with each other), we can check the option Do not sync changes across the DNS cluster, if we do not want the changes to synchronize on all nameservers.
+- On the next page, we will select the domain for which we want to make the changes.
+In the New TTL: field, we will set the desired TTL value in seconds.
+If we are using a DNS cluster (multiple synchronized nameservers), we can check the option Do not sync changes across the DNS cluster if we do not want the changes to sync across all nameservers.

-- If everything went smoothly we will be greeted by a confirmation message of the form:
+- If everything went smoothly, we will be greeted by a confirmation message in the form: